visgl/react-map-gl/README.md

 * Provide a `mapboxApiAccessToken` prop to the map component
 * Set the `MapboxAccessToken` environment variable (or set `REACT_APP_MAPBOX_ACCESS_TOKEN` if you are using Create React App)
 * Provide it in the URL, e.g `?access_token=TOKEN`
+* Provide `mapboxApiUrl` prop to the map component to override the default mapbox API URL

 But we would recommend using something like [dotenv](https://github.com/motdotla/dotenv) and put your key in an untracked `.env` file, that will then expose it as a `process.env` variable, with much less leaking risks.